Telephone and Data Systems, Inc. research snapshot

 TDS AI Stock Analysis

-TDS AI stock analysis currently reads Telephone and Data Systems as a transformed telecommunications company that sold its UScellular wireless operations to T-Mobile in August 2025 and now operates TDS Telecom (broadband, voice, video) and holds an 81% stake in Array Digital Infrastructure (tower leasing).
-At the July 12, 2026 data cutoff, TDS traded near $34.14 with a market capitalization near $3.89 billion.
-The AI analysis score is moderate reflecting a clean post-sale balance sheet but very small broadband earnings, heavy tower-lease transition uncertainty, and a P/E ratio near 63x that makes the TDS AI stock forecast highly scenario-dependent.
+TDS AI stock analysis reads Telephone and Data Systems as a transformed telecommunications company that sold its UScellular wireless operations to T-Mobile in August 2025 and now operates TDS Telecom (broadband, voice, video) plus an 81% stake in Array Digital Infrastructure, a separately traded tower company under ticker AD.
+At the August 3, 2026 data cutoff, TDS closed near $34.12 with a market capitalization near $3.88 billion.
+The AI analysis score is moderate because the post-sale balance sheet is cleaner, but trailing EPS of $0.54 includes non-recurring gains, the P/E ratio near 63.7x leaves no room for error, and the Q2 2026 earnings report on August 7, 2026 is a binary event.
 This page is informational research and not investment advice.

 Current price